slamice/wri/hipsters/first-draft/ch04 - work.md

 On the train each person tried to sneak a silent look at the other.
 A cough gurgled up from somewhere buried in the crowd.
 Off the train, I hobbled up the the station stairs.

 "Michael good morning!"
 Michael just came out of the building and placed himself in a nook.
 He towered over the street, passing walkers and me.
+He towered over me.
+He was the only I could confide in, despite the age gap.

+Michael was an olympic gold medalist in a team of 8 in some 15 years prior.
+This didn't sound like anything to me, a non-title, until someone looked at it differently and said he was the best in the world at something.
+Michael won and was a winner.
+He brought in his trophy once, showed us slow motion videos of him making the final strides to the finish line.
+A perfect combination of brute and strategy.
+But then it depressed me, how he was now 15 years later coding software.
+As if that wasn't enough, he had to win at that too.
+It's still depressing me.

 "Isn't it too early to smoke?"